 – Make an album on Facebook with all your wedding pictures – You’ll get a reminder each year as the pictures show up on your Facebook memories.

-– Keep some decorations from the day — Use them to decorate your house.
+– Keep some decorations from the day – Use them to decorate your house.
 This is a great way to reuse wedding items and get value for money from items you might have bought for the wedding.
+For instance, your wedding decor might have had custom door mats or carpets to display some personalized messages, which was close to both of you.
+You could definitely display these in your house to keep the memories of your wedding as well as those related to that message afresh.

 Don’t forget to add some of these extra post-wedding costs into your budget.
 After your wedding, it might be difficult to find some spare cash to pay for them.
 You’ll be glad you budgeted some money to finish off your wedding day by documenting it.